Key Takeaways

 - Deep green, camel, taupe and warm woods pair beautifully with monochrome in winter.

-Pairing Black & White with Warm Neutrals
+Pairing Black and White with Warm Neutrals

 Warm Wood as the Foundation

-Timber is one of the quickest ways to mellow monochrome.
+Wood is one of the quickest ways to mellow monochrome.

-- Oak brings golden warmth
+- Oak brings a golden warmth

 - Walnut adds depth

-- Pine gives a soft, rustic edge
+- Pine offers a lighter rustic feel

 The Comfort of Cream and Beige Upholstery